aetheryx/thesis/doc/builds.typ

 The selected subset must represent the projects in the monorepo with sufficient breadth.
 The selection criteria is defined as follows.
 First, the projects in each monorepo are sorted by an appropriate heuristic that represents their expected build duration.
 Then, the projects at each of the three quartiles are selected for measurement, meaning the projects at the 25th, 50th and 75th percentile sorted by the heuristic.

 Specifically, the chosen heuristic is the amount of transitive dependencies each project has.
 The reason this heuristic is appropriate is due to the nature of monorepos.
-Fundamentally, the relationship between targets in monorepos is a directed acyclic graph, where each node in the graph represents any necessary files for other targets to depend on.
+Fundamentally, the relationship between targets in monorepos is a directed acyclic graph, where each node in the graph represents any necessary files for other targets to depend on #cite(<bazel-deps-dag>).
 Considering the final executable target of a project as a leaf node, this node will have direct dependencies on nodes containing the source files implementing the project.
 Other dependencies, such as libraries, are represented in the build graph as well.
 Therefore, the total amount of transitive dependencies of a project accurately represents it's size: it includes the implementation files of the project itself, as well as the dependencies of the project, and their dependencies, and so on.

 In summary, we will select three projects in each monorepo, which are the projects at the 25th, 50th and 75th percentiles sorted by transitive dependency count per project.